intel713/VVVF-Simulator/README.md

 And the following features are planned
 - Make options for selecting Random and Random SW
-- Make conform window before resetting pattern, closing the program, or opening other files
 - Improve RHFI
+- Only prompt to save when the YAML file has been modified
 - ✅ ~~Only enable Shifted CP option with 4N+3 pulses~~
 - ✅ ~~Removal of phase modification for square N pulses~~
+- ✅ ~~Make conform window before resetting pattern, closing the program, or opening other files~~

 Some features may be unstable.